top of page

 Principal Conductor: Santtu-Matias Rouvali

 The Philharmonia, along with the London Symphony Orchestra, London Philharmonic, and Royal Philharmonic, is one of London's 'Big 4' orchestras.
 In its early years, the orchestra worked with conductors including the great composer Richard Strauss, Wilhelm Furtwängler, and Arturo Toscanini.
-In what better hands could one wish to place a new orchestra?

 The conductor arguably most important to the Philharmonia's development was Herbert von Karajan, who was passed the baton from Toscanini.
-Karajan praised the ensemble's 'exceptional qualities of tone, aristocracy, and vitality'.
-The Philharmonia's first official principal conductor was Otto Klemperer in the late 1950s, and throughout the rest of the 20th-century, it was considered the best orchestra in London.
+Karajan praised the ensemble's 'exceptional qualities of tone, aristocracy, and vitality.'
+The Philharmonia's first official principal conductor was Otto Klemperer in the late 1950s, and throughout the rest of the 20th century, it was considered the best orchestra in London.
 Later, Riccardo Muti headed the orchestra for ten years, further solidifying its place as a top orchestra in Europe.
 The individual talent of the Philharmonia's musicians cannot be understated; after all, its principal horn for several years was Dennis Brain - one of the greatest horn players of all time.

 The Philharmonia has recorded everything from symphonic music and opera to movie soundtracks and modern music and is known for its many recordings.
 In 1977, its recording of the first movement of Beethoven's Fifth Symphony was included on the Voyager Golden Record, which was sent into space through the Voyager program.